NFL Is DOUBLING DOWN on Woke Messaging ft. James Klüg

 Americans get killed.

-You have a record breaking human trafficking crisis, sex trafficking crisis, child trafficking crisis.
+You have a record-breaking human trafficking crisis, sex trafficking crisis, child trafficking crisis.

 I mean, the list goes on and on.

-There's no positive to this.
+There's no positives to this.

-We knew, though, once the mass deportations would start, the only goal for the media right now, basically, is, hey, capture everything bad that is happening with ICE, and we need to make it, every single little instance, a headline.
+We knew, though, once the mass deportations would start, the only goal for the media right now, basically, is, hey, capture everything bad that is happening with ICE, and we need to make it every single little instance a headline.

-So if somebody's resisting arrests, that goes CNN mainstream news.
+So if somebody's resisting arrests, that goes CNN, mainstream news.

-And so that constant footage is getting a lot of people to kind of buckle similar to the pressure that people were facing maybe in like 2020 with posting the black square.
+And so that constant footage is getting a lot of people to kind of buckle, similar to the pressure that people were facing maybe in like 2020 with posting the black square.

 Turns out he like, you know, played around with children and none of us knew that, but you figure that out three days later.